Died Home on Saturday, 22nd January 1921, age 40.

 In July 1917 the War Department wrote to William at 9 Castle View Terrace enquiring after his current condition.
 He replied "I suffer with my right knee and my inside where I was crushed.
 I am at the present time working", He was not recalled.
 William was finally discharged on 14th December 1918, and in August 1919 was awarded his Silver War Badge which stated that his discharge was due to wounds.

-Without a death certificate the cause of his death is unknown.
-However as he is commemorated by the Commonwealth War Graves Commission, they must have accepted his death was to some degree caused by his military service (he received crush injuries in 1915).
-William is buried in the Coseley (Providence) Baptist Churchyard.
+William's Pension Card records that he died from 'Pulmonary Thrombosis'.
+However as he is commemorated by the Commonwealth War Graves Commission, they must have accepted his death was to some degree caused by his military service.
+This was possible as he received crush injuries in 1915 which could lead to thrombosis, but that was in 1915.
+William was buried in the Coseley (Providence) Baptist Churchyard on 29th January 1921.